QuantLet/EmbeddingPortfolio/README2.md

 ## Data

-Data is available upon request.
+Data is available here: https://drive.google.com/drive/folders/1HEou7cOtJDuAnXwWnZVuiLpwJYsc-cQ-?usp=sharing

-Copy the csv files into: `data/dataset1/dataset1.csv` and `data/dataset1/dataset2.csv`.
+- Download the data folder at the root.
+It contains the price data: `data/dataset1/dataset1.csv` and `data/dataset1/dataset2.csv`.

-Make sure to follow those steps:
+- To reproduce the result you need to additionally download the folders:
+  - `final_models` where you will find the autoencoder and convex NMF models as well as the Markowitz and Robust Markowitz portfolio allocation.
+  - `activationProba` where you will find the input and output from ARMA-GARCH modelling for the activations

 ## AE and NMF training